orangeduck/Cello-Website/pages/learn-queries-and-pitfalls.md

       return false;
     }

-Please instead only return from outside of the `try` block.
+Instead only return from outside of the `try` block.

     bool success = true;